Skip to product information

 We’ve contracted with Pilot Logistics to deliver this table to the lower 48, and assemble it in the room of your choice.

-If you stain or ding the table, a simple sanding and spot application of finish will be all you need to repair damage.
+If you stain or ding the table, a simple sanding and spot application of linseed oil or Odie's Dark Oil will be all you need to repair damage.

 Things to Know

-At Roseland, we are proud to finish our beds by hand, the old fashioned way.
-We don’t stain, spray, use lacquers or polys, and we don’t do VOCs.
-Here are some of the ways this might be different to what you’re used to:
+At Roseland, we’re proud our tables are finished by hand, the old-fashioned way.
+We use natural, solvent-free, petroleum-free oils — we don’t stain, spray, use lacquers or polys, and we don’t do VOCs.
+Here are a few ways this might differ from what you’re used to:

 Natural color shifts